davidsbatista/davidsbatista.net/_posts/2020-01-25-Attention-seq2seq.md

 ## __Summary__

-This was a short introduction on the first "classical" attention mechanism, in the meantime others were published, such as __self-attention__ or __key-value-attention__, which I plan to write about in the future.
+This was a short introduction to the first "classical" attention mechanism, in the meantime others were published, such as __self-attention__ or __key-value-attention__, which I plan to write about in the future.

 The __attention__ mechanism was then applied to other natural language processing